Best CPU cooler in 2023 – picks for AIO, premium, and budget

 You absolutely need a CPU cooler of some description, either air or water, to keep your processor cooled to usable temperatures.

-With the launch of the latest from Intel and AMD running at over the 5.0 GHz mark, those TDPs are stretched up to 125W and 170W respectively.
+With the launch of the latest CPUs from Intel and AMD running at over the 5.0 GHz mark, those TDPs are stretched up to 125W and 170W respectively.
+They produce a lot of heat, and you’ll damage your processor without any effective cooling.
+Building a new PC or looking for an upgrade?
+Here are our picks for top gaming CPUs.

 Which CPU cooling is better – water or air?